Cat, Cummins, Mack & Detroit oil soot, carbon & blow-by issues

 How to restore & maintain engine power & efficiency

-The products below have been proven over decades of use, and can be relied upon to restore maximum efficiency.
+These products have been proven over decades of use, and can be relied upon to restore maximum efficiency.